-State of implementation Departure of such Item Yes No Summary implementation from the Corporate Governance Best-Practice Principles for TSEC/TPEx Listed Companies, and the reason for any such departure (IV)Did the company regularly implement assessments on the independence of the certified public accountants?
+State of implementation Departure of such implementation from Item No Summary Corporate Governance Best-Practice Principles for TSEC/TPEx Listed Companies, and the reason for any such departure (IV)Did the company regularly implement assessments on the independence of the certified public accountants?
 V proposes recommendations for improvements.
 The results of performance evaluation can serve as the basis of reference for the election or nomination of directors, and the results of performance evaluation of individual directors can serve as the basis of reference for determining their individual salary and remuneration.
 The preceding rules and evaluation results are disclosed on the Company's website.
 The results of 2023 Board of Directors' performance evaluation are as follow and reported the results on March 12,2024 Board of Director: 1.Board performance scored 99 points (maximum 100 points).
 2.Self-evaluation by individual board members scored 4.84 (maximum 5.00 points).
 3.Self-evaluation by the Audit Committee scored 4.96 (maximum 5.00 points).
+4.Self-evaluation by the Remuneration Committee scored 4.78 (maximum 5.00 points).
 (IV)The financial department of Silergy implements an evaluation of the independent auditors's independence by the standard of AQIs once every year.
 Evaluation results in 2023 were reported to the audit committee and board of directors on March 12, 2024 for review, and were approved.
 Silergy's finance department evaluated CPA Ming-Yen Chien and CPA Chun-Hung Chen of Deloitte Taiwan, and both conform to the standards of independence established by Silergy and are capable of serving as CPA of Silergy No major gaps.
 IV.
-Does the TWSE/TPEx listed company have an adequate number of corporate governance personnel with appropriate qualifications, and appoint a chief corporate governance officer to be in charge of corporate governance affairs (include but not limited to furnishing information required for business execution by directors and supervisors, assisting directors and supervisors with legal compliance, handling matters relating to board meetings and shareholders meetings V The Board of Directors resolved on May 11, 2023 to establish the position of Head of Corporate Governance, which is concurrently held by the Company's President.
-The Head of Corporate Governance possesses the qualification of having held a supervisory position of corporate governance related affairs in a public company for at least three years.
-The following matters are jointly handled by the Corporate Governance Department and the Investor Relations Department: 1.
-Handling matters relating to board meetings and shareholders meetings according to laws 2.
-Producing minutes of board meetings and shareholders meetings
+Does the TWSE/TPEx listed company have an adequate number of corporate governance personnel with appropriate qualifications, and appoint a chief corporate governance officer to be in charge of corporate governance affairs (include but not limited to furnishing information required for business execution by directors and supervisors, assisting directors and supervisors with legal compliance, handling matters relating to board meetings and shareholders meetings V